PrimeRevenue/java-spilled/README.md

 You are encouraged and allowed to use Google or any other online resource for research and assistance during this.

-## How to get, build and run the project
+## How to get, build and run the project in Cloud9

+1. Log in to Cloud9 via the link provided in the "Hands-on coding exercise invitation" email

-1. From your terminal, go to the project directory:
+2. From the Cloud9 terminal window, go to the project directory:

      `cd java_spilled`

-2. Run the following commands in that terminal
+3. Run the following commands in that terminal

     `./gradlew`

-3. If you plan to edit the UI open up another terminal and navigate to the same java_spilled directory.
-Then type the following command:

-    `yarn start`

 ## Your project should be up and running now like below in the first terminal: